Linear Transmutation

 Transmutation: The action of changing or the state of being changed into another form.

-Another possibility might be Conceptual Art.
 The term was coined by the artist and critic Lawrence Alloway in the mid-1960’s.
 It was used to refer to the work of certain artists who were involved in the Fluxus group.
 It has since been used to describe any artwork, visual or otherwise, that intends to communicate an idea or message without being confined by a traditional medium or style.
-My Trithemian Web™ Cryptograms are confined to a particular medium and style.
-Although my work can reside within the Conceptual Art movement, I prefer a more precise categorization.

 The Art Story Foundation lists 156 total movements.
 They state that “digital art is not recognized as a distinct movement in and of itself.”
-My work would definitely fit into that movement when and if it is recognized.

 I am the only designer in this movement at present, but I invite other artists/designers to join in.
 Contact me for details.
-I invite you to read My Story – a fifty year history of my cryptogram development.
+I invite you to read My Story – a fifty-year history of my cryptogram development.

 Jason Savage Signature